Skip to main content

 Legally reviewed by: Jessica Anvar Stotz, JD, MBA

-In California and the rest of the United States, below is a look at the average workers’ compensation settlements by injury type and cause of injury according to The National Safety Council.
+To dive a little bit deeper, below is a look at the average workers’ compensation settlements by injury type and cause of injury according to Insurance Business Mag in California and the rest of the United States.

 Average Workers’ Compensation Cost by Body Part